Yes. Most plants, including houseplants, will clean the air of harmful toxins and reduce the level of indoor air pollution in your home.

 However, it's now 2022, and indoor gardening is a much bigger hobby than it was 40 years ago.
 There are hundreds if not thousands of plants now being treated as common houseplants today, that weren't even on NASA and Dr Wolverton's radar.

 Yes a Spider Plant, English Ivy or Golden Pothos are all good picks, but almost all plants will have the ability to clean the air.
-If the research had been carried out today, the "Top 50 Plants" list would look very different and all those websites out there with "best indoor plants" lists wouldn't be dominated by Aloe Vera, Peace Lily, the Snake Plant or Boston Ferns.
+If the research had been carried out today, the "Top 50 Plants" list would look very different and all those websites out there with "best indoor plants" lists wouldn't be dominated by Aloe Vera, Peace Lily, and Snake Plants.

 Just grow what you like is my advice.
 Although here are some simple pointers to help when thinking about which are the "best plants" for the job.